List of Kenan & Kel characters: Principal Dimly (Hersha Parady)

-Principal Dimly was the principal at Kenan & Kel's high school.
-She appeared in three episodes, notably in seasons 2 and 3.
-The first episode she appeared in she called Kenan and his parents to her office to discuss his school work, not knowing that she was meeting with actors posing as his parents.
-The next episode she appeared in she caught Kel cutting class.
-In her third and final appearance, Kenan drew a funny picture of her which says "Principal Dimwit" which she gave Kenan a warning in an unseen scene after when Kel accidentally revealed it to her.
+Principal Dimly was the principal at Kenan & Kel's high school, serving as their principal from their freshman year (season one) until their junior year (season three).
+She appeared in three episodes, all within seasons two and three.
+The first episode she appeared in was the episode Pair-rental Guidance, where she called Kenan, demanding he and his parents report to her office to discuss his school work, not knowing that she was meeting with actors posing as his parents.
+The next episode she appeared was The Crush, in she caught Kel cutting class.
+In her third and final appearance, I.Q.
+Can Do Better, Kenan drew a funny picture of her which says "Principal Dimwit" which he accidentally leaves in her office following a discussion with her over he and Kel's IQ test scores.
+This forces the pair to break into her office after-hours to retrieve it, which she catches them doing before punishing them.

 Dave (Tim Powell)

-Dave was the surly delivery man at Rigbys.
-He appeared in several episodes, mainly in the first season.
+Dave was the surly delivery man at Rigby's.
+He appeared in several episodes, mainly in the first and second seasons.
 He was always seen wearing a uniform, and often responded with dry sarcastic barbs to any comment made by Chris.
+He would normally request that Chris or whoever was present sign his delivery form with his signature line, "Sign my thing".